Rep. Michael Guest

 Guest sponsors bills primarily in these issue areas:

 - H.R.
 1501: UAS Act

-We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events, and running for higher office.
+We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: